valerio-oliveira/recipe-api-app/README.md

 A project for creating a Rest API for culinary recipes, including recipe pictures.

+## Overview

+### API Features

+- User authentication
+- Creating objects
+- Filtering and sorting objects
+- Uploading and viewing images

+### Technologies

 - Python + DJango + Django REST Framework;
 - PostgreSQL;
-- Test Driven Design (TDD);
 - GitHub Actions automation for code liting and unit tests;
 - DockerHub + GitHub integeration;
+- Swagger UI;

+### Apps

+- app/ - Django project
+- app/core/ - Code shared between multiple apps
+- app/user/ - User related code
+- app/recipe/ - Recipe related code

+### Test Driven Development (TDD)

+- Is a development best practice
+- Inverted approach: focus on how to test the code, not how to code
+  - Start writing the test
+  - Run the test so it should fail
+  - Add the feature
+  - Run the test again so it will pass
+  - Refactor the code and test again

+**Unit Tests**

+- Code which tests code
+  - Sets up conditions/inputs
+  - Runs a piece of code
-- Automatic documentation with Swagger;
+  - Checks output with "assertions"

+- Benefits
+  - Ensure code runs as expected
+  - Catches bugs
+  - Improves reliability
+  - Provides confidence

 ## System Setup

-Install applications
+### Applications to install

 - VS Code
-- Docker Desktop
+- Docker Desktop / Docker for Linux
 - Git

+### Verify instalation

 `$ docker --version`

-`Docker version 24.0.7, build afdd53b`
+> Docker version 24.0.7, build afdd53b

 `$ docker-compose --version`

-`Docker Compose version v2.23.3-desktop.2`
+> Docker Compose version v2.23.3-desktop.2`

 `$ git version`

-`git version 2.43.0.windows.1`
+> git version 2.43.0.windows.1`

+## Why use Docker?

+- Consistent Dev and Prod environment
+- Easier collaboration
+- Capture all dependencies as code
+  - Python requirements
+  - Operating system dependencies
+- Easier cleanup

 ## Project Setup

 ### 1. On Docker Hub

-Under Account Settings/Security, create an access Token for my Application.
-Prefferably the same nome of the app.
+Under Account Settings/Security, create (and copy) the access Token for my Application.
+Preferably the same nome of the app.

-In the future, if I want to revoke access to the Docker Hub, I simply delete the Token.
+In the future, if I want to revoke access to the Docker Hub, I can simply delete the Token.

 ### 2. On GitHub

-Create repository for my Project:
+**Create repository for my Project**

+- Name: recipe-app-api
+- Description: Recipe API project.
-- Create it Public;
+- Mark as Public;
 - Mark to add README file;
 - Mark to add .gitignore file;
+  - In drop-down, select python template;

-- Clone the project on my Workspace;
+**Clone the project on my Workspace**

 `$ git clone git@github.com:valerio-oliveira/recipe-api-app.git`

-Now, unthe the project's Settings/Secrets, add a new repository Secret:
+**Under the project's Settings/Secrets, add new repository Secrets**

-- DOCKERHUB_USER : My DockerHub user name
+> DOCKERHUB_USER : My DockerHub user name
-- DOCKERHUB_TOKEN : The access Token I've created on step 1
+> DOCKERHUB_TOKEN : The access Token I've created on step 1

 ### 3. Define Python Requirements